 Udacity is an online learning platform that offers courses on a wide range of topics under the tech umbrella, including a variety of free product design options.
-While beginners can enroll in the intro to design course, those with some experience can take the intermediate product design course.
+Beginners can enroll in the intro to design course.
+Or, if you have some experience, you can take the intermediate product design course.
 Taught by industry professionals, these self-paced classes come with interactive quizzes and projects.
 Students can reach out to their peers for additional support through the platform.
 Learn more about Udacity in our review.

 Another online learning tool, Coursera has free and paid courses in UX and product design.
-While you need to pay the course fee to receive a course completion certificate, the free versions of the courses grant students access to reading materials, videos, and discussions.
+If you want a course completion certificate, you need to pay the fee.
+Otherwise, the free versions of the courses grant students access to reading materials, videos, and discussions.
 They can even submit assignments and receive feedback.
-With free courses in Agile development, interactive design, web design basics, and more, Coursera can benefit current and aspiring product designers alike.
+They have free courses in Agile development, interactive design, web design basics, and more.
+With these, Coursera can benefit current and aspiring product designers alike.

-Product designers at any level can subscribe to HackDesign, a weekly newsletter that sends design lessons to your inbox for free.
-Their lessons include insights from the best blogs, books, games, videos, and tutorials, so designers can access useful tips on a specific topic in one place.
-Each newsletter includes interactive design games and challenges that allow people to practice using the new tools and technologies right away.
+Product designers at any level can subscribe to HackDesign, a weekly newsletter that sends lessons to your inbox for free.
+Their lessons include insights from the best blogs, books, games, videos, and tutorials.
+With these, designers can access useful tips on a specific topic in one place.
+Each newsletter includes interactive design games and challenges.
+People can practice using the new tools and technologies right away.
 In addition, HackDesign’s toolkit helps designers recognize which tools are most useful in certain situations, as well as advance their current skills by learning new techniques.

-A tech educational tool, edX is a massive open online course (MOOC) that partners with major universities, including UPenn and UChicago. edX has free offerings in product design, as well as other tech fields.
+A tech educational tool, edX is a massive open online course (MOOC) that partners with major universities, including UPenn and UChicago.
+They have free offerings in product design, as well as other tech fields.
 In addition to taking courses in the fundamentals of product design and human-computer interaction, students can study topics such as needfinding & prototyping, cognitive mapping, ethics, and Agile methods.
-While the readings and lectures are free, people can also choose to pay an additional fee to earn their verified certificate of completion, which they can add to their resume or LinkedIn.
+The readings and lectures are free.
+People can also pay to earn a certificate of completion, which they can add to their resume or LinkedIn.

 Besides their immersive online bootcamps in UX/UI design, web development, and data analytics, CareerFoundry has free prep courses in UI/UX design and web development.
 Designed to prepare students for full-time bootcamps, each course includes 6 daily lessons that take about 15 minutes to complete.
 These courses are especially beneficial for beginners looking to develop a stronger understanding of what product designers do.

-Gymnasium offers free product design resources, including articles, tutorials, webinars, and courses, which cover topics such as design fundamentals, user research, wireframing & prototyping, user testing, and more.
+Gymnasium offers free product design resources, including articles, tutorials, webinars, and courses.
+They cover topics such as design fundamentals, user research, wireframing & prototyping, user testing, and more.
 Students can also take skill courses in more specific topics such as Sketch for UX/UI designers, prototyping with Axure, and more.
 Through recorded lectures, quizzes, assignments, and final exams, students learn about the newest design tools and technologies.